Uchenna-ibute/capstone1/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) for the webpage design template.
+The deign can be found on Behance in the below link.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>